samarthhapse/ElevateHub/README.md

 <h2 align="center"> -> Key Features <- </h2>

 - **Bug Solving**
    Encountered a stubborn bug in your code that's impeding your progress?
 Fear not!
-With Sarthi, you can seek assistance from experienced developers who can help you troubleshoot and debug your code efficiently.
+With ElevateHub, you can seek assistance from experienced developers who can help you troubleshoot and debug your code efficiently.

 - **Tech Career Assistance**
    Navigating the complex landscape of a tech career can be daunting, especially for beginners.
-Sarthi provides a platform where you can seek guidance on career paths, skill development, job opportunities, and industry insights from seasoned professionals.
+ElevateHub provides a platform where you can seek guidance on career paths, skill development, job opportunities, and industry insights from seasoned professionals.

 - **Academic Support**
    Struggling with a challenging academic concept or assignment?
-Sarthi offers a supportive environment where you can connect with knowledgeable individuals who can provide clarity, guidance, and assistance with your academic endeavors.
+ElevateHub offers a supportive environment where you can connect with knowledgeable individuals who can provide clarity, guidance, and assistance with your academic endeavors.

 ## Step-by-step building guide: